haltu/muuri/README.md

 * **alignBottom** &nbsp;&mdash;&nbsp; *boolean*
   * Default value: `false`.
   * When `true` the items are aligned from the bottom up.
+* **rounding** &nbsp;&mdash;&nbsp; *boolean*
+  * Default value: `true`.
+  * When `true` the dimensions of the items will be automatically rounded for the layout calculations using `Math.round()`.
+Set to `false` to use accurate dimensions.
+In practice you would want disable this if you are using relative dimension values for items (%, em, rem, etc.).
+If you have defined item dimensions with pixel values (px) it is recommended that you leave this on.

 ```javascript
 var grid = new Muuri(elem, {